 Lithops plants are often called “living stones” but they also look a bit like cloven hooves.
-These small, split succulents are native to the deserts of South Africa but they are commonly sold in garden centers and nurseries.
+These small, split succulents are native to the deserts of South Africa but are commonly sold in garden centers and nurseries.
 Lithops thrive in compacted, sandy soil with little water and blistering hot temperatures.
 While relatively easy to grow, a little information on lithops will help you learn how to grow living stone plants so that they thrive in your home.

 Information on Lithops